-Specifically:
+Results:

-- We examined support for selected personnel and administrative expenses incurred by PCL and compared these to reports obtained from the City's accounting system. - We performed analytical procedures for payroll and related expenses and agreed totals for the year per PCL's records to the City's accounting system without exception. - We noted that for expenses selected for testing, administrative disbursements were recorded in the proper period and supported by invoices and/or purchase orders. - We noted that for expenses selected for testing, services provided over \$5,000 were supported by approved contracts. - We noted consistency in documentation of the approval process for administrative expenses tested.
-We noted that these expenses were ordinary and necessary expenses.
+- We noted administrative disbursements selected for testing were recorded in the proper period and supported by invoices and/or purchase orders. - We noted expenses for services provided over \$5,000 that were selected for testing were supported by approved contracts. - We noted consistency in documentation of the approval process for administrative expenses tested.
+We noted that these expenses were ordinary and necessary expenses. - We determined that PCL's cumulative administrative expenses were below the maximum amount allowed. - d.
+Grants Overview